EOEPCA/deployment-guide/docs/prerequisites/kubernetes.md

 #### Creating an image pull secret

 > We recommend this step if any `helm` deployment is returning `ImagePullBackOff` errors.

+For example, docker credentials in the `processing` namespace...

 ```bash
 kubectl create secret docker-registry regcred \